lih/WiQEE-pages/index.md

-a parallel branch in a larger universe, with additional "rays" to provide reflection into that universe. $\mu$ thus acts like a sort of *prism* (in fact, an *endoprism*) that continuously projects inductive values onto their induction principle, hence the name of the calculus.
+a parallel branch in a larger universe, with additional "rays" to provide reflection into that universe. $\mu$ thus acts like a sort of *prism* (in fact, an *endoprism*) that continuously projects inductive values onto their induction principle, giving rise to the eponymous *prismatic constructions*.

 This generalization can be applied to model many common cases which previously required the introduction of abstract-only inductive types,